-As I begin writing this blog, large snow-flakes are gently falling; the ground is already covered, glistening with the covering of the freshly fallen white snow.
+As I begin writing this blog, large snow-flakes are gently falling; the ground is already covered, glistening with a covering of the freshly fallen snow.
 Our street is one of those where almost every house has some display of Christmas lights.
 Because I have “a bit” of the Santa Claus look, my son and I annually put 4 white-light reindeer on an upward-reaching branch of a tree in the front yard, giving the appearance of the reindeer flying away from our home.
 Just down the road is the most abundantly decorated house in the neighbourhood.
 The displays include an inflatable bear and an even larger snowman, various cartoon characters and animals, as well as a manger scene.
 When the lights come on at dusk, so does the music: a weird and wonderful combination of Christmas ditties and Christmas carols.
 The whole thing is a microcosm of our culture’s eclectic approach to the celebration of Christmas.

 I love the opportunity that Christmas brings.
 The first part of the school year culminates with the annual Christmas program.
 This year, the OACS News Service tells the story of Toronto District Christian High School’s (TDChristian) presentation of 2000 Candles (http://www.oacs.org/2017/2000-candles-remounted-by-students/).
 TDChristian is just one of many schools where we can, without apology or reluctance, tell the story of the Christian faith while many others are curtailed in their ability to do so.
 Not only do we get to tell the story, it is expected of us!
 And so, we work to do this well and end up with evenings of great celebration and joy.
 People show up and pack our gyms and performing arts centres to hear just one more time about the birth of our Lord and Saviour.